 And that's all for now folks!

 Thanks for joining us for a look at 2020's best CPUs and GPUs for gaming!
 If you're looking to find some more options outside of those we looked at today, you can see our full range of CPUs, as well as our selection of GPUs from AMD, and NVIDIA on the main site.
 If you're looking for a pre-built with these cards and processors at their heart, then check out our full range of gaming PCs here, or for the best of the best, take a look at our Reign Gaming PCs instead.
+Or, if you're constantly on the move, you can check out our Reign Gaming Laptop range instead!

 Thanks again for reading, and why not let us know your top picks down in the comments.